A CONVERSATION

 Photo by Georges Seurat on met

 The contemporary photograph we have placed beside the classical work was not made in conversation with it.
 The photographer almost certainly did not have the Impressionists in mind.
-And yet the rhyme is exact: the same orientation, the same absorption, the same quality of light landing on a figure who has no interest in performing for it.
+And yet the rhyme holds: not the same orientation — one figure meets the room, the other turns from the camera — but the same absorption, the same quality of light landing on a body that is not performing for your approval.

 This is what we mean when we say that certain images are in conversation across time.
 Not that later artists consciously quote earlier ones — though that happens — but that human experience has a shape, and artists in every century find themselves tracing the same contours.
 The figure in morning light, absorbed in her own existence.
 This has been painted, photographed, chalked, and printed thousands of times because it keeps being true.